 Scenario 1: Convert to Remote

-Jacinda has been working for a company in Chicago, Illinois as a user researcher for the last 10 years.
+Jacinda has been working for a company in Chicago, IL, as a user researcher for the last 10 years.
 She recently had kids and has decided to move back to rural Iowa to be near her parents.
-Her manager, Betty, has two choices: she can let Jacinda go or she can let her work remotely.
-Jacinda’s job often involves working with her project team—half of whom are in the Austin, Texas office—so she’s often on conference calls anyway.
+Her manager, Betty, has two choices: She can let Jacinda go or she can let her work remotely.
+Jacinda’s job often involves working with her project team—half of whom are in the Austin, TX, office—so she’s often on conference calls anyway.
 Most of the user research they have been conducting these days is also done remotely, so Jacinda spends a good deal of her time at her desk.
 If Betty lets Jacinda go, she would have to hire a new employee and invest the time and money required to find a replacement and get them up to speed.
 Given Jacinda’s domain knowledge, it would take a lot of resources to find someone who is up to her level.
 The company has a few people who currently work remotely (they were also in-office employees before they moved and became remote), but doesn’t have a formal policy.
 Betty decides to try letting Jacinda work remotely and see how it goes.

 Jacinda is excited that she will be able to keep her job because there are few opportunities near her hometown and she likes her company.
 She is also a morning person, so she is excited to know that she will have the opportunity to hit the ground running during her most productive time of the day.
 When she moves into her new house, she sets up a dedicated office with all the tools she needs.
 As she settles into a groove, she finds that she can get more done at home because she does not have people stopping by to chat.
 When she gets lonely, she Skypes with her old work friends with whom she has already built relationships.

 Both Jacinda and Betty are happy with the way the situation has turned out.
-Jacinda is super happy and loyal to her company and Betty gets to keep one of her best employees.
+Jacinda is super happy and loyal to her company, and Betty gets to keep one of her best employees.

 Scenario 2: Occasional Remote